HAL at LIMOS✯

 Log in from the lab's collection at https://cnrs.hal.science/LIMOS

-Publications will thus be stamped (processed and validated) by the UCA managers handling scientific publications, resulting in a much faster process than if you log in via the general HAL interface.
+Publications will thus be stamped (processed and validated) by the UCA managers handling scientific publications, resulting in a much faster process than if you log in through the general HAL interface.

-The HAL deposit form has been simplified.
-Click on Deposit.
+The submission form on HAL has been simplified.
+Click on Dépôt (Submit).

-It is possible to deposit using a PDF.
-The PDF's metadata will be analyzed and retrieved, and you will only need to finalize the deposit by completing the document's metadata if necessary, the authors' details (taking care to associate the correct lab), and validating.
+It is possible to submit from a PDF.
+The PDF's metadata will be analyzed and retrieved, and you will only need to finalize the submission by completing the document's metadata if necessary, the author data (taking care to associate the correct lab), and validating.

 You can also enter the DOI (Digital Object Identifier) to perform this task if your document has one.